-Physiotherapy is a healthcare profession that assesses, diagnoses, treats, and works to prevent disease and disability through physical means.
 Physiotherapy can help recover from injury, reduce pain and stiffness, and increase mobility.
 A Physiotherapist can also prevent further injury by listening to your needs and working with you to plan the most appropriate treatment for your condition including setting goals and treatment outcomes.

+No!
 As first contact practitioners, a doctor's referral is not necessary to see a Physiotherapist.
 Physiotherapists, doctors, and other health professionals will often work as part of a team to plan and manage treatment for a specific condition.

-What Sort of Treatment Do Physiotherapists Use?
+What Do Physiotherapists Do?

 Physiotherapists are trained to assess your condition, diagnose the problem, and help you understand what's wrong.
 You treatment plan will take in to account your lifestyle, activities, and general health.